nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **IMPORTANT NOTES**

 - All arguments starting with a dash (`-`) will be treated as options.
+This includes negative integers, which would trigger unknown options exception

 - For all specified options, only the arguments that follow the first declaration will be parsed. **i.e. any subsequent re-declarations of the same option will be ignored.**<br>For example, for the following input:<br>`/view -c food -c clothing`<br>Only expenses in the `food` category will be listed.